Arbazkhan4712/Python-Quarantine-Projects/ReadMe.md

 7. PDF Book Reader with Voice Using pyttsx3

-8. To make a programe which extract and detect  the text from any image using python openCV
+8. To make a program which extract and detect  the text from any image using python openCV

 9. Voice Translator